influxdata/telegraf/plugins/parsers/xml/README.md

 sensors,host=Hugin,name=Facility\ C consumers=0i,frequency=49.78,ok=false,power=0.02,temperature=19.7 1596294243000000000
 ```

-Using the `selected_nodes` option we select all `Sensor` nodes in the XML document.
+Using the `metric_selection` option we select all `Sensor` nodes in the XML document.
 Please note that all field and tag definitions are relative to these selected nodes.
 An exception is the timestamp definition which is relative to the root node of the XML document.

 #### Batch field processing with multi-node selection